 The Pagani Zonda and its several variants are already among the most dramatically styled and exclusive supercars in the world, but founder Horacio Pagani has more ambitious plans for the car in the form of the Zonda R. First previewed in late 2007, Pagani released full details for the car upon its Vienna debut on January 15, and earlier this month revealed the first real-life photos of the car.
 Now the ultimate Zonda has been captured taking laps at Monza in the rain.

-The photos, sourced by Car Platform, show the Zonda working hard despite the slippery conditions.
+The photos show the Zonda working hard despite the slippery conditions.
 Sideways is rightways in the rain when you're talking about the kind of RWD power found in the Zonda R.

-Powered by a very hot variant of the 7.3L AMG V12 engine that underpins several other Zondas, the R model is an exercise in extremes - extreme design, extreme materials and extreme performance.
-Though the car has yet to take to the track in anger - at least publicly - its heavier, less powerful Zonda F stablemate already set a scorching Nurburgring lap time of 7:27.82.
+Powered by a race-bred 6.0-liter AMG V-12, the Zonda R is an exercise in extremes--extreme design, extreme materials and extreme performance.
+Rated at 750 horsepower and 524 pound-feet of torque, the car has yet to take to the track in anger - at least publicly - though its heavier, less powerful Zonda F stablemate already set a scorching Nurburgring lap time of 7:27.82.

 However, while the Zonda F was designed from the start as a road car, the all-new Zonda R was designed with one intention in mind – ultimate performance at the racetrack without any implications of rules, except for safety, where no compromise is allowed.

-In September 2006 the first drawings were ready, but it was crucial to have the support of Mercedes-AMG for a high revving engine with a power output of 750hp (560kW), dry sump lubrication, low weight and a low centre of gravity.
-Peak torque is rated at a healthy 524lb-ft (710Nm).
+In September 2006 the first drawings were ready, but it was crucial to have the support of Mercedes-AMG for a high revving engine with a power output of 750 hp, dry sump lubrication, low weight and a low centre of gravity.
 New modifications to the engine include a carbon-fiber high-flow intake, a racing multiple disc sintered clutch, and an F1-style exhaust system.

 The Zonda R is a car designed from scratch, with only 10% of the Zonda F components to be carried over.
 Specifications include forged suspension, a newly designed six speed transversal sequential gearbox, a full carbon-fiber monocoque body, and an aeronautical four pump fuel tank.